 Thousands of people in the UK are registered organ and tissue donors, choosing to save the lives of others after they’ve passed away.
 This guide will explain what happens if your loved one was an organ donor or wanted to donate their body to science.

 Organ donation process

-If a relative sadly dies and you’re unsure if they were registered as an organ donor, the NHS will contact you and ask you to confirm that they had not changed their mind before passing away.
+If a relative dies and you’re unsure if they were registered as an organ donor, the NHS will contact you and ask you to confirm if they were registered.

 The organ donation process begins by verifying that the person has passed away and then getting consent for the donation of any usable organs.

 Specialists will determine what, if any, organs can be donated; including the heart, lungs, liver, kidney, pancreas and small bowel, in addition to other tissues like the cornea, tendons and skin.

 The surgical process completely depends on what organs are being donated.
 Once the surgeons have removed the specified organs, they are transported as quickly as possible to the recipient for immediate transplantation.